 These moments happen more often than we want to acknowledge.
 One common denominator that hinders you from recognizing uplifting emotions equally -and as often as draining ones is the negativity bias.
 Paul Rozin and Edward B. Royzman were the first to point out this miss shift within our brain.
 Which simply pays more attention to negative emotions because it’s wired to keep you safe.
 But here is the thing, there are very few moments in life where we still have to rely on our fight or flight system.
-A good example would be a speeding car coming around the corner, and you manage to jump back on the sidewalk.
+A good example is a speeding car coming around the corner, and you manage to jump back on the sidewalk.
 Or when you smell that something is burning and you realize that you need to leave the building asap.

 Research shows that the Amygdala scans the environment for potential danger six times a second – 360 times a minute, 21 600 an hour, and 518 400 times a day (Jeffers, 1987).
 Thus, a small region in your brain is constantly under the impression that something terrible could happen.
 While that was undoubtedly one of the reasons we as a human species could survive, it is no longer beneficial in our day-to-day activities.